Érik Bédard: Houston Astros

-After their move to the American League, the Houston Astros signed Bédard to a minor-league deal on January 21, 2013.
-He recorded his first career save on opening day, March 31, 2013, with 3 1/3 innings of relief against rival Texas Rangers.
-On July 21, 2013, he pitched 6 1/3 innings of a no hitter when he asked to leave his no-hitter after 109 pitches.
+The Houston Astros signed Bédard to a minor-league deal on January 21, 2013.
+He recorded his first career save on opening day, March 31, with 3 1/3 innings of relief against rival Texas Rangers.
+On July 21, he pitched 6 1/3 innings of a no hitter when he asked to leave his no-hitter after 109 pitches.
 In 32 appearances (26 starts) for the Astros, he was 4–12 with a 4.59 ERA.

 Tampa Bay Rays

-On February 17, 2014, he signed a minor league contract with the Tampa Bay Rays.
+On February 17, 2014, Bédard signed a minor league contract with the Tampa Bay Rays.
 He was released by the Rays on March 25 and became a free agent, exercising an "opt-out" clause in his contract after not making the starting rotation at the end of spring training.
-A few days later, he changed his mind and agreed to report to the Durham Bulls, the AAA minor league affiliate of the Rays.
+A few days later, Bédard changed his mind and agreed to report to the Durham Bulls, the Triple-A minor league affiliate of the Rays.

-On April 11 the Rays announced that Bédard had been called up from Durham to the major league team.
-He pitched for the Rays until he was designated for assignment on July 28, 2014.
+On April 11, the Rays announced that Bédard had been called up from Durham to the majors.
+He pitched for the Rays until he was designated for assignment on July 28.
 Bédard was released on August 3.
 In 17 appearances (15 starts), he was 4–6 with a 4.76 ERA.

 Los Angeles Dodgers

 On January 18, 2015, Bédard signed a minor league contract with the Los Angeles Dodgers.
-On March 23 the Dodgers announced that Bédard would miss four to six weeks after he strained his back during a spring training appearance, ending any chance he had to make the opening day roster.
-After spending the start of the season in extended spring training rehabilitating his injury Bedard was assigned to the Class-A Rancho Cucamonga Quakes on May 25.
+On March 23, the Dodgers announced that Bédard would miss four to six weeks after he strained his back during a spring training game, ending any chance he had to make the opening day roster.
+After spending the start of the season in extended spring training rehabilitating his injury Bédard was assigned to the Class-A Rancho Cucamonga Quakes on May 25.
 He made three starts for the Quakes with a 1–1 record and 5.02 ERA before announcing his retirement on June 11.

+International career

+Bédard pitched for Canada in the 2006 World Baseball Classic.
+He pitched once, allowing no runs, two walk, and two hits while striking out six batters in the team's first game, a win over South Africa.

+Bédard was inducted into the Canadian Baseball Hall of Fame in 2025.
+He did not attend his induction ceremony.